-There is no question that technology has brought us amazing gifts that have radically transformed human civilization for the better.
-Technology has given us email, video, a cure for polio, rapid transit, indoor plumbing, the loom, windmills, and even the letterforms that you are parsing to read this sentence.
+There is no question that technology has brought us tantalizing gifts that have radically transformed human civilization.
+Technology has given us a cure for polio, rapid transit, indoor plumbing, the loom, windmills, and even the letterforms that you are parsing to read this sentence.
 Technology has also given us global warming, the death of Main Street America, nuclear weapons, light pollution, outsourcing, obesity, and an Orwellian surveillance state.

 It’s easy to look at technology—which touches almost every single experience we have—as a neutral entity that can be used for good or ill.
 It’s also easy to look at it as inevitable.
 But at some point, it bears asking whether technology might more resemble a drug.
 If so, can the addicted be trusted to make rational choices?
-What if instead of blindly riding the wave of futurism, we actually took on the responsibility to vet the latest developments and make conscientious decisions about whether and how they should be adopted?
+What if instead of blindly riding the wave of futurism, we actually took on the responsibility to consider the latest developments from a holistic perspective and make conscientious decisions about whether and how they should be adopted?

 We’re always looking for more contributors!
 Send us a message via our contact page or at info@thetechnoskeptic com with a link to some samples of your work and some ideas of what you’d like to write about.